Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 Hjalteyri.
 A workshop in ii lab technologies.
 August, 2022.

 Experimentation in music has always been important to the development of art, media and technology.
 You can mention how Edison and Bell worked simultaneously on recording technology for sound and telecommunications, or how Teleharmonium was the forerunner of Spotify with streaming music.
 Back in the centuries, technology can be seen as a tool that changes societies and helps us connect with each other through expression.
 This has not changed and musicians are still developing new tools, new interfaces and artificial intelligence through new instruments.

-This festival celebrates the role of music at the edge of the possible in technology and examines how disciplines such as music, engineering, psychology, computer science and media science come together to define possible futures.
+This festival celebrated the role of music at the edge of the possible in technology and examined how disciplines such as music, engineering, psychology, computer science and media science came together to define possible futures.

 [Pictures of the workshop](https://verksmidjanhjalteyri.com/omar)